juliflorezm/frontend-videos-app/README.md

 # Note

-if you want see listed all videos, you must add a label named General which was configured to show all videos you have added.
+If you want see listed all videos, you must add a label named General which was configured to show all videos you have added.